 - 3,000-word essay submitted at the end of the module, 85%.

-This course equips students with the knowledge and skills that they can utilise within their professional practice and workplace, including health, social care and third sectors/NGO.
+This module equips students with the knowledge and skills that they can utilise within their professional practice and workplace, including health, social care and third sectors/NGO.
 Students will develop an in-depth knowledge of health and social care needs of older people and solutions to enhance care.
 They will also have the opportunity to gain a range of transferable skills relevant to their professional careers.